-25. BASIC AND DILUTED EARNINGS/ (LOSSES) PER SHARE TO SHAREHOLDERS OF THE PARENT COMPANY
+26. BASIC AND DILUTED EARNINGS/ (LOSSES) PER SHARE TO SHAREHOLDERS OF THE PARENT COMPANY

-Basic earnings per share are calculated by dividing the profit/ (loss) for the year by the weighted average number of ordinary shares outstanding during the year (excluding treasury shares).
-Diluted earnings/ (losses) per share is calculated by dividing the profit/ (loss) for the year by the weighted average number of ordinary shares outstanding during the year (excluding treasury shares) plus the weighted average number of ordinary shares to be issued upon conversion of all dilutive potential ordinary shares into ordinary shares.
-The parent company had no diluted shares as at 31 December 2021/2020.
+Basic earnings per share are calculated by dividing the profit for the year by the weighted average number of ordinary shares outstanding during the year (excluding treasury shares).
+Diluted earnings per share is calculated by dividing the profit for the year by the weighted average number of ordinary shares outstanding during the year (excluding treasury shares) plus the weighted average number of ordinary shares outstanding during the year (excluding treasury shares) plus the weighted average number of ordinary shares outstanding during the year (excluding treasury shares) plus the weighted average number of ordinary shares to be issued upon conversion of all dilutive potential ordinary shares into ordinary shares.
+The parent company had no diluted shares as at 31 December 2022/2021.

-The information necessary to calculate basic and diluted earnings/ (losses) per share based on the weighted average number of shares outstanding less treasury shares, during the year is as follows:
+The information necessary to calculate basic and diluted earnings per share based on the weighted average number of shares outstanding less treasury shares, during the year is as follows: